aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to XLT or Online App" h2="Export WORD to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to Excel spreadsheets is a common requirement for many businesses.
+It allows users to easily view and analyze data in a tabular format.
+It also allows users to easily share data with colleagues and customers.
+Additionally, Excel spreadsheets are more secure than Word documents, making them a better choice for sensitive data.

+<h2>How Aspose.Total Helps for Word to XLT Conversion</h2>

- You can include WORD to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert Word documents to Excel spreadsheets.
+With Aspose.Words for C++, users can export Word documents to HTML.
+Then, with Aspose.Cells for C++, users can convert the HTML to XLT.
+This makes it easy to quickly and accurately convert Word documents to Excel spreadsheets.
+Additionally, Aspose.Total for C++ also includes other APIs for manipulating and converting other types of documents, such as PDF, PowerPoint, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}